A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Proof of Theorem

-\textit{where $\AQ$ is output by $A$, \ie, $\AQ{\triangleq}A(\Scal)$. } \begin{proof} For any sample $\Scal$ and deterministic algorithm $A$ fixed which allow us to obtain the distribution $\AQ$, note that $\phi(h,\!\Scal)$ is a non-negative random variable.
-Hence, from Markov's inequality we have
+\theoremdisintegrated* \begin{proof} For any sample $\Scal\in\Zcal^m$, prior $\P\in\Mcal^{*}(\Hcal)$ and deterministic algorithm $A$ fixed a priori, let $\AQ=A(\Scal, \P)$ the distribution obtained from the algorithm $A$.
+Note that $\phi(h,\!\Scal)$ is a strictly positive random variable.
+Hence, from Markov's inequality, we have

 Taking the expectation over $\Scal\sim\Dcal^{m}$ to both sides of the inequality gives